 Solution: Use NTFS for Mac to write to Seagate external hard drives on Mac

 In this situation, what you need is not to unlock the Seagate external hard drive but a NTFS for Mac driver.
-Many people would think about converting NTFS to APFS or formatting it to make the NTFS drive compatible with macOS.
+Many people would think about converting NTFS to APFS or formatting the Seagate drive for Mac to make it compatible with macOS.
 However, the truth is that you can fix the Seagate external hard drive read-only issue without formatting, i.e. you don't have to lose your files on this drive.

 Alternatively, you can download NTFS for Mac software to enable NTFS drive write support on Mac with no fuss.
 There are a great number of NTFS for Mac in the market, and iBoysoft NTFS for Mac is used here as an example.

 iBoysoft NTFS for Mac: NTFS for Mac driver and more

 iBoysoft NTFS for Mac is a handy disk management tool, which can help you mount NTFS formatted external hard drives, USB flash drives, SD cards, etc. on Mac with write support.
 This NTFS drive mounter is also compatible with macOS 11 (Big Sur), 10.15 (Catalina), macOS 10.14 (Mojave), macOS 10.13 (High Sierra).

 How to use iBoysoft NTFS for Mac to write to NTFS Seagate external hard drive on Mac?

 Step 1: Download and install iBoysoft NTFS for Mac on your computer.

 Aside from being an NTFS for Mac driver, iBoysoft NTFS for Mac is also a wonderful tool to manage files on NTFS external drives.
 It lets users open, monut, repair, and erase NTFS drives on Mac natively and seamlessly.

 Case 2: You don't have permissions to access the Seagate external hard drive

-If your Seagate hard drive denies your access or restricts you to read-only activities, there is likely an ownership conflict.
+If your Seagate hard drive denies your access or restricts you to read-only activities, there is likely an permission issue.
 Being a multiuser operating system, macOS sets up access permissions for all files and folders on the system, including external drives.

 Solution: Change permissions on Seagate external hard drive